 Governance The organisation's governance around climate-related risks and opportunities Progress this year Future focus Further information Implemented enhancements required to reach overall 'leadership level' in the 2020 CDP assessment.
-Included special report on climate-related risks in board-level risk review.
+Included special report on climate- related risks in board-level risk review.
 Created long-term strategy team with primary focus on climate change adaptation and mitigation.
-Further inclusion of climate-related risks and opportunities into all investment decisions, processes and governance.
+Further inclusion of climate- related risks and opportunities into all investment decisions, processes and governance.
 Continue to demonstrate leadership in climate-related disclosure, for example CDP assessment.
 Our corporate responsibility committee report on pages 156 to 159 of the UUG 2021 Annual report and financial statements provides a summary of committee discussions on climate change.
-A summary of the board and its management committees can be found on page 120 of the UUG 2021 Annual report and financial statements .
-Risk management The process used by the organsiation to identify, assess and manage climate-related risks Progress this year Future focus Further information Enhanced analysis of risks arising from the climate change we are already experiencing and the extent to which that might affect operations.
+A summary of the board and its management committees can be found on page 120 of the UUG Annual report and financial statements.
+Risk management The process used by the organsiation to id related risks entify, assess and manage climate- Progress this year Future focus Further information Enhanced analysis of risks arising from the climate change we are already experiencing and the extent to which that might affect operations.
 Completed a robust review to identify which corporate risks are vulnerable to climate change and quantified the impact and time sensitivity.
-Further fomalisation of climate-related physical and transitional risks into risk management systems.
-Embed identification of climate-related risk and opportunities throughout the organisation as business as usual.
-Read more about the process for identifying, assessing and managing climate risks on pages 63 to 73.
-Read more about our risk management framework on page 79.
-Strategy The actual and potential impacts of climate-related risks and opportunities of the organisation's businesses, strategy and financial planning.
-Metrics and targets The metrics and targets used to assess and manage relevant climate-related risks and opportunities Progress this year Future focus Further information comprehensive review of all scope 3 emissions and set ambitious science- based targets (currently being validated by SBTi).
+Further fomalisation of climate- related physical and transitional risks into risk management systems.
+Embed identification of climate- related risk and opportunities throughout the organisation as business as usual.
+Read more about the process for identifying, assessing and managing climate risks on page 66 Read more about our risk management framework on page

+83. Strategy The actual and potential impacts of climate-related risks and opportunities of the organisation's businesses, strategy and financial planning.
+Progress this year Future focus Further information Metrics and targets The metrics and targets used to assess and manage relevant climate-related risks and opportunities Progress this year Future focus Further information Completed comprehensive review of all scope 3 emissions and set ambitious science-based targets (currently being validated by SBTi).
 Achieved A- rating in 2020 CDP assessment of targets and emission-reduction initiatives.
-Updated drought plan triggers to minimize the impact on customers and improve our resilience to periods of prolonged dry weather. validation for science-based targets for all three emission scopes.
-Implement data improvements for scope 3 emissions so more are supplier and product-based factors rather than spend based.
-Analysis to understand cascade impacts and our resilience to them where multiple extreme weather events can occur in a single short time frame. to assess climate impacts to our key risks on page73.
-Read more about setting our science-based targets on page 71.
-Read our energy and GHG emissions report on pages 73 to 79. -- --- --
+Updated drought plan triggers to minimize the impact on customers and improve our resilience to periods of professed drouget plan Secure SBTi validation for science-based targets for all three emission scopes.
+Implement data improvements for scope 3 emissions so more are supplier and product- based factors rather than spend based.
+Analysis to understand cascade impacts and our resilience to them where multiple extreme weather events can occur in a aingle obstit time frame Read more about metrics used to assess climate impacts to our key risks on page 73.
+Read more about setting our science-based targets on page 74.
+Read our energy and GHG emissions report on pages 77 to prolonged dry weather. single short time frame. emissions report on pages 77 to 83.